jeremygiberson/ecs-pixi-game/README.md

+# Mainline Focus
+Bee-line to the target `my roguelike` (from Josh Ge - how to make a roguelike)

+`start -> character -> maps -> fov -> pathfinding -> monsters -> combat? -> items -> gui -> saving -> myRL`

+Keep focused on getting to a proof of concept, core mechanic.
+Only build what is necessary to explore the core mechanic.
+Iterate until fun.
+Only then, branch out building on top of it.

+## Core Mechanic Vision Statement
+Provide visceral combat to the player that mixes skill with hack and slash.

+* Hot bar to switch between Melee & Ranged weapons (or magics).
+* Click on/near enemy(s) to engage
+  * Melee
+    * auto dash (w/in range) to an optimal attack location / orientation & attack
+    * secondary clicks progress through attack combo
+      * enemy can interrupt attacks and/or counter attack.
+        * If attacking a group w/ arcing attack, if any in the group block your combo is interrupted
+  * Ranged
+    * (single target) auto aim to intersect target's current movement
+    * (area affect) auto aim (w/in range) to optimal intersection of nearest mobs
+    * but target(s) can still juke or dodge as ranged attacks aren't instant
+* Combo chains allow for continuous disruption of the enemy but can be interrupted
+  * an attack from a combo chain disrupts your next action, meaning their next action will hit
+  * however, you can use your disrupted action to prepare to block, the following action
+    * attacker : --(c1)-->(c2)-->(blocked)
+    * deffender: --(hit)-->(schedule block)-->Block
+* Dodge gives a moment of invulnerability (duration of dodge), only performable if you're not in a combo chain
+* Block mitigate damage from attack, breaks combo chain
+* Parry a timed block that interrupts the attacker.
+Can't be performed if you're a victim of a combo chain
+* It's possible to defeat (much stronger) creatures than yourself w/ skill (evade/block timing)

+### brainstorm
+* ~~Player ingenuity leads to crafting of awesome gear~~
+  * is it too similar to mage guild where you can mix any two items and get a logical result
+* ~~Player explores a world teeming with procedurally generated narrative(s)~~
+* ~~Player influences world level faction based conflicts~~
+  * inspired by dice wars
+  * player actions result in hold/attack adjacent regions, result is dice roll based on region resources
+* ~~Player unfolds origin of a worldwide conflict (through lore discovery) and works to resolve it (performs some ultimate action)~~
+* Visceral combat
+  * attacks that interrupt/impact the player
+  * combos (but can be interrupted)
+  * snap attacks: auto aim ranged and melee attacks to connect action meaningfully
+  * snap attacks can be evaded w/ dodge action
+  * button mashing works, but purposeful pressing dominates
+* ~~Player imbalances region factions by helping or attacking faction grunts~~
+  * think league of legends/dota grunts that follow paths to opposite base.

+### Progress
+TODO Mainline Dev
+ - [ ] character
+   - [x] npcs
+   - [ ] hero
+ - [ ] maps
+ - [ ] fov
+ - [ ] pathfinding
+ - [ ] monsters
+ - [ ] combat
+ - [ ] items
+ - [ ] gui
+ - [ ] saving

 # entity template
 A template is a descriptor of an entity archetype.
 It allows specification of components as well as the properties of components either as raw values, or value factories.
 A value factory is a function (optionally parameterized) that generates values.